Delicious Local Donut Shops in Philadelphia

 The packed Beiler’s case at Reading Terminal Market

-There are classics like plain glazed, strawberry-filled, and cruller varieties as well as popular options like Fruity Pebbles and peanut butter and jelly.
+Beiler’s has classics like plain glazed and strawberry-filled plus creative Fruity Pebbles and peanut butter and jelly.
 We’re partial to the apple fritters and the apple cider donuts that are available year-round.

 Dottie’s Donuts